mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "You?"

 "I brokered a treaty for the tribes of Holragi to work together in building a rail for all the world.
-It helped us become the manufacturing giant we are today, and led us to create the space rail."
+It helped us become the manufacturing giant we are today, and led us to create the great railway to the sky.
+The Ara Line."

-"You must be proud," I said, wanting to change the subject.
+"You must be proud," I said, not knowing what else to say.

 "It would be a sin not to be proud.
 Alas, the scientists who headed the program won't allow me that privilege.
-They wanted to expand the observer program; to send explorers with telescopes into space to see what can't be seen from the surface.
-By the end of our agreement, we still could only send lightweight things into orbit.
+They wanted to expand the observer program; to send observers into space to see what can't be seen from the surface.
+By the end of my tenure, we still could only send lightweight things into orbit.
 Even the smallest craft they wanted to send would be too heavy."

-"Nothing in life goes according to plan," I said.
-"Even this city, I'm sure, is not what its founders had envisioned."
+"Nothing in life goes according to plan," I said, feeling reminiscent of my days as an observer.
+"There's always something out of your control that can ruin it all."

-He feigned agreement with a nod.
+He smirked and said, "There are some who search their whole lives for some defense against fate.
+But once in a generation, a man comes along whose hands fit comfortably upon the lever of kismet, and in doing so becomes an unstoppable force."

+I glanced at him as he looked vacantly into the square and felt a strange sense of discomfort at being near him.
+It seemed there was more to his arrogance than just his ego, but what that was I couldn't be sure.
+At any rate, my thoughts were focused on calming myself down and observing the area around me, leaving no energy to spend psychoanalyzing a stranger.

 After a moment wrapping up his thoughts, he put his hands on the bench, "Well, shall we?"

 Before us was the arch of a gate carved into a massive marble wall, tall enough to fit ten of me underneath.
 Its edges were decorated with black iron strands, branching and twisting elegantly into ornate patterns that resembled kelp under the ocean.
 At the base of the gateway a man and a woman stood guard with polished steel spears and a lightweight armor composed of matte black scales.